insure logo

 • With a six-month policy, you can shop for better rates or coverage twice a year, giving you more chances to save.
 However, you may also see rate increases more often.

-How six-month car insurance works
+How does six-month car insurance work?

 A six-month car insurance policy covers you for half a year at a time.
 When that term ends, your insurer looks at things like your driving record and any recent claims to set your new rate.
 Because the policy is shorter, you get more chances to compare prices, tweak your coverage, or switch to a different company.
 It’s a flexible option if you like to keep your costs in check and make changes when your needs shift.